-There are so many naturally beautiful places in India but none of them are more different and surreal then the Great Rann of Kutch.
-You will be utterly stupefied by the barren beauty of these marshlands.
-Thousands of years ago, this was a vast shallow of the Arabian Sea which due to some internal changes of our mother earth got blocked from the sea and then become a lake which has now dried up over the years and is one of the largest salt deserts in the world, reportedly…
+There are so many naturally beautiful places in India, but none of them are more different and surreal than the Great Rann of Kutch.
+The barren beauty of these marshlands will utterly stupefy you.
+Thousands of years ago, this was a vast shallow of the Arabian Sea which due to some internal changes of our mother earth got blocked from the sea and then become a lake which has now dried up over the years and is one of the largest salt deserts in the world, reportedly.

 But these are the facts.

-The magic is palpable when you just step back and see the thousand of years worth of slow changes coming alive in the form of this large white salt desert.
-Its almost as if you stepped back into history of our planet and perceiving how our incredible planet is taking shape slowly over the millennia.
-Every summer these flatland’s will come alive during the monsoons when the rains will bring with them life forms of various kinds.
+The magic is palpable when you step back and see the thousands of years worth of slow changes coming alive in the form of this vast white salt desert.
+Its almost as if you stepped back into the history of our planet and perceiving how our incredible world is taking shape slowly over the millennia.
+Every summer, these flatlands will come alive during the monsoons when the rains bring with them life forms of various kinds.

-There are various wild life sanctuaries and wetland conservation reserves situated near the Rann in the Kutch District on the western borders of India.
-For all the people who love wildlife and watching those awesome discovery channel wildlife documentaries you will really dig this place.
+There are various wildlife sanctuaries and wetland conservation reserves situated near the Rann in the Kutch District on the western borders of India.
+For all the people who love wildlife and watching those excellent discovery channel wildlife documentaries, you will dig this place.
 This place has got a wild vibe like which will soon start to grow on you.

 One mystery of the region is the unexplained light phenomenon that occurs here at nighttime.
-Its locally called as Chir Batti literally meaning Ghost Lights!
-This doesn’t happen every night so don’t get your hopes high that you would just step out at night and you will be able to witness it.
-If you really want to see it then you would need to research more about the phenomena, things like what time of the year its more probable to occur and what time of the night it will be observable.
+Its locally called Chir Batti, meaning Ghost Lights!
+This doesn’t happen every night, so don’t get your hopes high that you would step out at night, and you will be able to witness it.
+If you want to see it, then you would need to research more about the phenomena, things like what time of the year its more probable to occur and what time of the night it will be observable.

 Rann of Kutch is around 6 hours drive from Ahmedabad.
-Flights and trains come to Ahmedabad from all major places in India.
-If you are driving from Ahmedabad then take the NH 15 and hit Mehsana then keep going on toward Radhanpur and then head to Balasar which is quite near to the rann of kutch.
+Flights and trains come to Ahmedabad from all significant places in India.
+If you are driving from Ahmedabad, then take the NH 15 and hit Mehsana, then keep going on toward Radhanpur and then head to Balasar, which is quite near to the Rann of kutch.
 Ask the locals whenever you feel you are not heading in the right direction.
-As you’d move nearer to the Rann the land will become flat and sometimes you will see wind mills all around you, workers toiling away on the side of the road and wildlife on both sides of the road and up in the sky above you.
+As you’d move nearer to the Rann, the land will become flat, and sometimes you will see windmills all around you, workers toiling away on the side of the road and wildlife on both sides of the way and up in the sky above you.